María Delgado: Swimming

 Delgado competed at the 2010 Spanish Age Swimming Championships for blind and visually impaired, where she finished first in all but one of the races she competed in.
 The remaining race she finished third in.
 In 2010, she competed at the Paralympic Swimming Championship of Spain by Autonomous Communities, where she won two bronze medals while representing Aragon.

 Competing at the 2011 Paralympic Swimming Championship of Spain by Autonomous Communities, Delgado earned a gold medal in the 50 meter backstroke and another in the 100 meter freestyle.
 She also earned a silver in the 100 meter backstroke and a bronze in 50 meter freestyle.
 In 2011, she competed in the swimming component of the Sports Association Championships Aragón Aragua.
 She competed at the 2011 National Olympiad in the under-16 group.

 Delgado was part of project AXA in 2012, which is a program designed to help develop young Spanish sportspeople into elite athletes on the international level.
 She took part in a camp in December run by the program which put an emphasis on the technical aspects of swimming.
 By that year, she was considered a potential competitor at the 2016 Summer Paralympics.
 In 2012, she competed at the Paralympic Swimming Championship of Spain by Autonomous Communities, where she finished third in the women's S12 100m butterfly event.
 That year, she also competed in the age championships where she earned a gold medal in the 100 meter butterfly and a silver in the 100 freestyle.

 In 2013, Delgado trained with the CAR Higher Sports Council in Madrid alongside 25 other sportspeople.

 She competed at the 2013 Paralympic Swimming Championship of Spain by Autonomous Communities, where she won a pair of silver medals.
 She competed at the 2013 Swimming Championship of Catalonia, hosted by the Sabadell Swimming Club, where she was one of nine Spanish swimmers to set a qualifying time for the World Championships.
 As a 15-year-old, she competed at the 2013 IPC Swimming World Championships in Montreal, Canada in the 100 backstroke, 100 butterfly, 100 free and 200 medley.
 In preparation for the competition, she trained at the High Performance Center in Madrid.
 Her goal going into the competition was to gain competitive experience in preparation for the 2016 Summer Paralympics.

+In September 2025 at the 2025 World Para Swimming Championships in Singapore, Delgado won the gold medal in the Women’s 100 m Butterfly S12.

+Later in the same championships she was a member of the Spanish team that won gold in the Mixed 4×100 m Freestyle 49 pts relay.